cthoyt/cthoyt.github.io/_posts/2020-06-03-how-to-code-with-me-organization.md

 maintainer = Charles Tapley Hoyt maintainer_email = cthoyt@gmail.com

 # What kind of license are you using?
-Somehow, this isn't the same as the trove classifiers
+This uses a SPDX identifier (https://spdx.org/licenses/)
 license = MIT
 # The thing you put here is the name of the file in the same directory as the setup.cfg
 license_file = LICENSE
 ```

 The `license_file` entry obviously points to the file.
-The `license` entry is what gets shown on PyPI, and I'm not
+The `license` entry is what gets shown on PyPI
-exactly sure what the controlled vocabulary is.
-But for MIT, it works, so happy hunting.
+using the [Software Package Data Exchange](https://spdx.org/licenses/) controlled vocabulary.

 Next comes the [PyBEL classifiers](https://github.com/pybel/pybel/blob/dba0c5afd37bef7d162937d0407045f15a515a87/setup.cfg#L28-L42).
 This is a list of [trove classifiers](https://pypi.org/classifiers/) that are a controlled vocabulary for describing